Readify/madskillz/Consulting.md

 - Every venture has mundane tasks but I'm the one that can be trusted to get them done, and get them done right - usually with a handful of ingenuity.
 - I adapt quickly to changing requirements and typically structure my approach to cater for this.
 - I have proven I can decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
-- I possess writing skills that let me be clear, articulate and and persuasive in all of my outgoing communications.
+- I possess writing skills that let me be clear, concise, articulate and persuasive in all of my outgoing communications.

 #### I've become a student of my craft.
 - I am devoted to learning; it's become a natural part of my life.